Most gabion retaining walls don’t need concrete foundations

 Gabion retaining walls 2:1 stability guidelines

-When the gabion retaining wall is subject to a additional surcharges, from a driveway or other loads, the design will most likely increase the depth of the gabions, to handle the higher expected loads.
+When the gabion retaining wall is subjected to a additional surcharges, from a driveway or other loads, the designer will most likely increase the thickness of the gabions, to handle the higher expected loads.

 When constructing gabion retaining walls in strongly acidic soils(PH over 5.5), the soil and the corrosive groundwater must be separated from the gabion structure by using geotextile fabrics and a properly designed drainage system.